Medically reviewed by Drugs.com. Last updated on Oct 6, 2022.

 Because of the risks of hepatotoxicity and embryo-fetal toxicity, bosentan may be prescribed only through the Bosentan REMS Program.
-Use of bosentan may result in serious liver injury or liver failure.
+Use of bosentan may result in hepatotoxicity or liver failure.
 Measure serum aminotransferase levels prior to initiation of treatment and then monthly.
-Stop treatment if liver aminotransferase elevations are accompanied by clinical symptoms of liver injury or increases in bilirubin greater than or equal to 2 times ULN occur.
+Stop treatment if liver aminotransferase elevations are accompanied by clinical symptoms of hepatotoxicity, or increases in bilirubin greater than or equal to 2 times ULN occur.
 Use of bosentan is very likely to produce major birth defects if used by pregnant women.
-Exclude pregnancy before initiation of therapy and prevent pregnancy thereafter by the use of two forms of reliable contraception for the duration of treatment and for one month after stopping bosentan.
+Exclude pregnancy before initiation of therapy and prevent pregnancy thereafter by the use of 2 forms of reliable contraception for the duration of treatment and for 1 month after stopping bosentan.
 If the patient has a tubal sterilization or Copper T 380A IUD or LNg 20 IUS inserted, no other contraception is needed.
 Monthly pregnancy tests should be obtained .

 Commonly used brand name(s)